AKSW/jekyll-rdf/README.md

     'http://www.ifi.uio.no/INF3580/simpsons#Abraham' => 'abraham.html'
   }
 ```
-If more than one mapping is specified for only one resource a warning will be put in your command window, so watch out!
+If more than one mapping is specified for only one resource a warning will be output to your command window, so watch out!

 ### Restrict resource selection
 Additionally, you can restrict the overall resource selection by adding a SPARQL query as `restriction` parameter to `_config.yml`.
 Please use ?resourceUri as the placeholder for the resulting literal: